xsahil03x/flutter-sample/README.md

     $ git clone https://github.com/google/inject.dart.git vendor/inject.dart
 ```

+Edit `vendor/inject.dart/package/inject_generator/pubspec.yaml` and under `dependencies` set `analyzer: ^0.36.4` so that it will work with Flutter 1.10.7+

 Use the command below to build the dependency injection:

 ```
     $ flutter packages pub run build_runner build --delete-conflicting-outputs
 ```

 - Done, you should now be good to run the app.

 # API Docs